brandaogabriel7/books-api/README.md

   - `make logs-web`: Show the Django logs
   - `make logs-db`: Show the PostgreSQL logs
   - `make logs-redis`: Show the Redis logs
-- `make shell`: Access the Django container shell
+- `make shell-web`: Access the Django container shell
+- `make shell-db`: Access the PostgreSQL container shell
+- `make shell-redis`: Access the Redis container shell
 - `make format`: Format the code using `black`
 - `make up-prod`: Start the application production environment (the Docker image is optimized for production and there's no volume mounted for the code)
 - `make rebuild-prod`: Rebuild the application production environment